Guides

 That said, we all have aspirations.
 You may have favorite podcasters of your own.
 Usually, that means you won’t be able to help but compare certain aspects of those shows with your own.
 You may like someone’s vocal delivery more or the way they structure their podcast script.
 Or, you find the POVs they pick to dissect an issue to be amazing.
 And that’s okay.

 Often, though, you may not realize that what makes your favorite podcaster’s productions so great is knowing how to read a script naturally.
+Incorporating natural reading into your podcast can help elevate your show's quality.
 And once you can bridge that gap, you’ll level up automatically!

 So, that’s what we’re about today!
 But before we start, Mr. Bean wants to share an important revelation he’s just had with you: